PipedreamHQ/pipedream/docs/docs/components/quickstart/nodejs/sources/README.md

+# Quickstart: Source Development

 This document is intended for a technical audience (including those interested in learning how to author and edit components).

-# Quickstart: Creating Pipedream Components

 After completing this quickstart, you will understand how to:

 - Deploy components to Pipedream using the CLI
 - Invoke a component manually, or on a schedule or HTTP request